 This is not the case with the IMSR using a liquid fuel.
 Firstly the IMSR allows many fission products to be removed continuously and in-situ.
 They simply vent from the salt and are captured by the IMSR.
 Hence, even without any reprocessing of waste IMSR liquid fuel, the IMSR is far more efficient, like a well-tuned engine.
 In fact, the IMSR is six times as efficient as a Conventional Nuclear reactor – an IMSR power station is expected to leave less 1/3rd less fission product waste and far less plutonium waste.

 While the basic IMSR cannot remove all fission products and leave zero plutonium, there are processes under development that can be added to the basic IMSR to allow the achievement of near zero waste.
-IMSR liquid fuel recycling can be done centrally or in-situ i.e. “on-line”, and both methods can achieve a near zero plutonium waste profile for the IMSR.
+IMSR liquid fuel recycling can be done centrally, and can achieve a near zero plutonium waste profile for the IMSR.
 In this key respect, the IMSR represents a completely new waste paradigm for civilian nuclear power – nuclear power without plutonium waste.
-The commercial vision is only possible because the IMSR uses a liquid fuel, and chemical reprocessing of waste IMSR liquid fuel into new IMSR liquid fuel is far easier than chemical processing of waste solid fuel into new solid fuel.
-Terrestrial Energy believes that both online and centralized reprocessing of IMSR waste fuel are highly viable and will become standard for the next generation of IMSR power plants, possibly by the end of the next decade.
+The commercial vision is only possible because the IMSR uses a liquid fuel, and chemical processing of waste IMSR liquid fuel into new IMSR liquid fuel is far easier than chemical processing of waste solid fuel into new solid fuel.
+Terrestrial Energy believes that centralized recycling of IMSR waste fuel is highly viable and will become standard for the next generation of IMSR power plants, possibly by the end of the next decade.
 This future does not exist for Conventional Nuclear using solid fuel.

 Thorium is not currently licensed as a fuel .
 Liquid thorium fuels are the nuclear fuel equivalent of wet wood.
 Wet wood cannot be lit with a match; it requires a large torch.
 That large torch must come in the form of, for example, highly enriched uranium (HEU).
 Such a torch has no regulatory precedent in civilian nuclear power.
 Furthermore, the use of proposed thorium fuel with HEU additive leads to valid criticisms of the proposed reactor’s proliferation and commercial credentials.
 The thorium fuel cycle would require its own involved regulatory process to become licensed for use on a wide commercial basis.
 The liquid uranium fuel of an IMSR can be lit easily, it is dry tinder.